Where to Buy

 GBM Assessment (Score: 9/10)

 Two Treatises of Government stands as one of the foundational texts of liberal democratic theory.
 John Locke articulated a vision of natural rights — life, liberty, and property — that belong to all individuals prior to the formation of government, and he defended the right of revolution against tyrannical authority.
-His arguments directly influenced the framers of the American Declaration of Independence, making this work one of the most politically consequential philosophical texts ever written.
+His arguments directly influenced the framers of the American Declaration of Independence, making this work a politically consequential philosophical texts ever written.

 Revolution & Reason, c.
 1651-1689